-All students are required to read and follow the class discussion of the readings on Canvas, and contribute at least five original entries over the course of the semester and five replies to others' entries.
+All students are required to read and follow the class discussion of the readings on Canvas, and contribute at least five original entries spread over the course of the semester and five replies to others' entries.
 Each entry should be one paragraph in length (typically three to four sentences).
-Entries should be posted by Monday evening at 9pm.
+The entries should evidence use of the principles of dialogue and inquiry presented in class and careful reflection on the readings.
+Entries should be posted by Monday evening at 9 pm.
 At least half of the entries must be submitted during the first half of the semester.
 You will receive a mid-semester grade and a final grade, with maximum possible points totaling 10.